mavryk-network/mavryk-protocol/docs/developer/protocol_environment_upgrade.rst

 Struct compatibility layer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The struct compatibility layer is for providing compatibility between a signature of the protocol environment (which is set in stone) and the interface of an external library that provides it (which might change from version to version).
-E.g., at the time of the V0 environment the OCaml Stdlib did not include an ``Option`` module and so a custom one was provided in the whole of the Tezos project including the protocol environment; later, when the Tezos project switched to the now available and standard ``Stdlib.Option`` module, the struct compatibility module ``src/lib_protocol_environment/structs/v0_option.ml`` was added.
+E.g., at the time of the V0 environment the OCaml Stdlib did not include an ``Option`` module and so a custom one was provided in the whole of the Mavryk project including the protocol environment; later, when the Mavryk project switched to the now available and standard ``Stdlib.Option`` module, the struct compatibility module ``src/lib_protocol_environment/structs/v0_option.ml`` was added.

 More recent protocol environments generally need fewer struct compatibility modules.
 Occasionally, the most recent environment needs no compatibility layer at all.
 You can know if this is the case by checking the file ``src/lib_protocol_environment/structs/mavryk_protocol_environment_structs.ml``: if the submodule ``V<N>`` exists and is not empty then there is a compatibility layer, otherwise there isn't.